-Do Leopard Geckos Bite?
+Do Leopard Geckos Have Teeth?
+Can They Bite?

-However, they can bite!
 But have no fear, a bite from a leopard gecko is rarely more than a pinch and bruises nothing more than your ego!

-Leopard Geckos Are Docile and Make Great Pets
+Leopard Geckos Are Docile and Make Great Pets!

 Overall, leopard geckos make great pets!
 They’re hardy and docile reptiles that almost anyone can take care of.
 Aggressive or “bitey” leopard geckos are rare.